 In Marvel Studios’ “Thor: Ragnarok,” Thor is imprisoned on the other side of the universe without his mighty hammer and finds himself in a race against time to get back to Asgard to stop Ragnarok—the destruction of his home world and the end of Asgardian civilization—at the hands of an all-powerful new threat, the ruthless Hela.
-But first he must survive a deadly gladiatorial contest that pits him against his former ally and fellow Avenger—the Incredible Hulk!
+But first, he must survive a deadly gladiatorial contest that pits him against his former ally and fellow Avenger—the Incredible Hulk!
 Did I mention the god is shirtless?

 But enough about the acting… let’s talk about Chris Hemsworth’s shirtless scene again because honestly, that’s where my head is at.
 That man is so damn fine and I just need to say it out loud a few times.
 But he isn’t just a perfectly sculpted creature from the Outback.
 He has excellent comedic timing and yes, we knew this already from all the past Marvel hits he has under his belt.
 Heck, even Ghostbusters showed off a huge portion of his funny side!
 I love a handsome man who can make me laugh… and is named Chris.
 Wait what?

 Thor: Ragnarok keeps you on your toes.
 Are you rooting for Loki?
 Or are you wishing him a long and horrid death?
 Do you HATE Hela because she is out for destruction and terror?
 Or do you hate her father for banishing her once he no longer needed her power?
 There is PLENTY of family drama and I’m not saying it’s all relatable because we aren’t GODS looking to DESTROY LIFE… but Thor: Ragnarok proves that villains are not always so easy to define and more times than not their history is what inevitably creates the creatures we fear today.